-ED 740 - Dissertation Research I: Process and Product
+Dissertation Research I: Process and Product

 This course will introduce and outline the dissertation process.
 The student will also be acquainted with the format and contents of the finished product.
 Writing experiences that simulate the kind of academic writing expected of the student for approval of a dissertation will be provided.
 The student will become oriented to use of the APA Publication Manual and the Dissertation and Theses databases.
-This course is graded as PASS/FAIL.

-ED 741 - Dissertation Research II
+Dissertation Research II Course Code: ED 741

-ED 740

 This is the second half of a year-long sequence of courses that prepares students to understand, interpret, evaluate, and design qualitative and quantitative research as well as develop the ability to select and use appropriate research methods.
-This course is graded as PASS/FAIL.